Ladies playing bunco

 Step 1: Choose the best date and time for your Bunco group

 Consider everyone's work schedules and childcare, and pick a date in the next few weeks that might work for everyone you intend to invite to play Bunco.
 You don't have to stick to it, but it'll cut down on the back-and-forth of proposals and people unwilling to set a date.
 As host, you pick the night, and it's up to everyone else to confirm or decline.
 (Birthdays are a great excuse to host a Bunco night celebration, too.)
+Regardless, a Bunco night is a perfect excuse for a girl’s night, offering a fun and relaxing way to catch up with friends.

 If you run into trouble, you can use an online tool like Doodle to let people pick dates that work for them.
 Or, set up a poll.
 Just recognize that getting a dozen people into a room simultaneously can be challenging, so feel free to invite one or two more people to play as others need to step out, decline, or just take a break or get a drink.
 You can also invite non-Bunco players who need to learn the rules to join a social gathering and learn how to play.